bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/Producer-And-Consumer/README.md

 - Each contributor should then `git push` their solutions to the fork.
 - Lastly, follow the `testing instructions below` to send and recieve a message to complete this section.

+`IMPORTANT!!!` Please utlize the [Functions.md](./Resources/Functions.md) file as it contains almost all the functions you will need for this lab.
+Also, other helpful information can be found under the Resources folder for Python, Git, and RabbitMQ details.

 ## Testing
 In order to verify that the consumer and producer class was properly instantiated, we will use the provided  `consume.py`, and `publish.py` file from producer and consumer folder.
 Follow the below instructions:
 1. In the terminal window, run the `consume.py` file from the consumer sectio using the python interpreter.